nielsbasjes/dsmr-tools/README.md

 # Running on a Raspberry Pi

-I have an old Raspberry Pi on which I have this running using Minifi 0.5.0.
+I have a Raspberry Pi Model B Plus Rev 1.2 on which I have this running using Minifi 0.5.0.
 In order to make it work I had to jump through some hoops.

 ## Dependencies